 In this examination, the candidate will defend the dissertation and answer questions the committee finds appropriate.
 SGS will appoint a Chair of the Examination Committee.
 The committee normally will consist of three members of the supervisory committee, and an external examiner.
-If the external examiner is within easy travelling distance of the university, he or she will be invited by SGS to attend.
-If the external examiner cannot attend, he or she will send a report which the candidate will receive after the defence.
-If external examiners are not able to attend, either in person or by skype, any questions they have raised will be asked by another member of the defence committee.
+If the external examiner is within easy travelling distance of the university, they will be invited by SGS to attend.
+If the external examiner cannot attend, the student and supervisor will contact SGS for further instruction.
+If the external examiner is not able to attend, either in person or by Skype, any questions they have raised will be asked by another member of the defence committee.
 Dissertations are public documents and cannot be classified as secret or not accessible.